 Plastic injection moulding involves melting down tiny thermoplastic polymers, or plastic pellets, to make them malleable enough to pour into a mould.
-This then reshapes the now liquid polymer material into the precise shape that is required to make an item, piece of equipment or component.
-Such is the versatile nature of the process that extremely precise specifications can be achieved in as many, or as few quantities as a client requires for a particular project.
-The low amounts that can be ordered make the process ideal for creating prototypes required for products that are being updated, for example, or being brought to market for the very first time.
+This then reshapes the now liquid polymer material into the precise shape required to make an item, piece of equipment or component.
+The versatile nature of the process is that exact specifications can be achieved in as many or as few quantities as a client requires for a particular project.
+The low amounts that can be ordered make the process ideal for creating prototypes needed for products that are being updated, for example, or being brought to market for the very first time.

 The plastic injection moulding process is extremely flexible, yet it involves various precise stages, from the initial design of the bespoke moulds to final quality controls.
-In between these two stages comes the complex technology involved in actually creating the plastic injection moulded component.
-First, a computer feeds plastic pellets into a state-of-the-art moulding machine, moving them from the hopper through the machine to heat them and then inject the melted plastic via a nozzle into the mould.
+In between these two stages comes the complex technology that creates the plastic injection moulded component.
+First, a computer feeds plastic pellets into a state-of-the-art moulding machine, moving them from the hopper through the machine to heat them and injecting the melted plastic via a nozzle into the mould.
 The mould then holds things steady as the plastic cools and solidifies into the required shape.
 As the plastic cools, it expands, pushing the parts that make up the moulders apart and releasing the finished product, ready for inspection.

 Plastic injection moulding specialist, Adreco Plastics, was founded more than 40 years ago in Bletchley, Milton Keynes.
 The firm has been in business there ever since.
-Over these four decades, the injection moulding West Midlands expert has built up a reputation for advanced plastic injection moulding techniques and top-quality products that are flexible, reliable and highly effective.
+Over these four decades, the injection moulding West Midlands expert has built up a reputation for advanced plastic injection moulding techniques and top-quality flexible, reliable, and highly effective products.
 Adreco Plastics can also provide post-production services, including,

-The company offers exceptional value for money, outstanding customer service and will deliver on time and to a very high standard.
-All products are carefully checked and undergo exacting quality control measures before they are allowed to leave the premises for dispatch to the customer.
+The company offers exceptional value for money outstanding customer service and will deliver on time and to a very high standard.
+All products are carefully checked and undergo strict quality control measures before they leave the premises for dispatch to the customer.
 Adreco Plastics can work on both simple and highly complex projects, always listening carefully to the client brief and remaining in close contact with the customer throughout the process to ensure a high-quality result.

 Such is the versatility of the plastic injection moulding process that there are several different types, each offering benefits for different projects, components and pieces of kit.
-In fact, injection moulding itself is an entirely separate process to blow moulding, as it creates solid components, while the latter produces hollow plastic products, such as toy casings, automotive items and protective packaging.
+In fact, injection moulding itself is an entirely separate process to blow moulding, as it creates solid components.
+At the same time, the latter produces hollow plastic products, such as toy casings, automotive items and protective packaging.

 Returning to injection moulding, however, there are several different types.
 Thermoplastic injection moulding changes plastic pellets into a liquid that is then passed through the machine into the mould to set and be reshaped into the desired form.
 Unlike thermoset plastics that cool into a permanent solid, however, thermoplastics can return to a liquid state if heat is reapplied.